MatsMoll/matsmoll.github.io/_posts/2023-03-01-understand-the-chaotic-landscape-of-mlops.md

 An evaluation store also enables viewing performance in sub-groups of interest, leading to a better understanding of our model's limitations.

-One tool here is `Gantry`, but other players are also starting to pop up.
+One tool here is [Gantry](https://gantry.io), but other players are also starting to pop up.

 ## Conclusion
 The amount of existing MLOps solutions is enormous, and this post only touches the tip of the iceberg.
 Concepts like drift detection and improving label data with active learning, to name a few.